(Update to original post from November 12, 2018)

 As you start making plans for the upcoming holiday season, keep in mind the people that are important to you.
 Make time for them and give them priority when you have conflicts with your schedule.

-Here are some ideas you can follow to ensure you’re keeping loved ones a priority during this hectic holiday season:
+Here are some suggestions to ensure you’re keeping loved ones a priority during this hectic holiday season:

-1- Offer to help aging parents or other aging relatives run errands or give them a ride to family gatherings.
+1- Offer to help elderly relatives run errands or give them a ride to family gatherings.

 2- Schedule with your kids a volunteer activity such as feeding the homeless or collecting gifts for underprivileged children.

-3- Commit to date night once a week with your spouse – run errands together or even wrap gifts together.
+3- Commit to date night once a week with your spouse by incorporating your errands or even wrapping gifts together.

 4- Plan a gathering with close friends after the holidays when everyone is ready for a break – maybe swap bad gifts.

-5- Reach out to a recent widow/widower who may be struggling more during the holidays – it can be a short visit over coffee or even a heartfelt note.
+5- Reach out to a recent widow/widower who may be struggling more during the holidays – schedule a short visit over coffee or write a heartfelt note.

-6- Recognize if a gathering is difficult for your spouse and offer to do something they prefer in return for them attending (i.e., a trade-off).
+6- Recognize if a gathering is difficult for your spouse to attend, offer to do something they prefer in return (i.e., a trade-off).

 7- Invite loved ones to events you are obligated to attend.